-The ring structure formed by the formation of an extra bond between the chromene ring of pseudoeriocitrin and the rutinoside structure allowed pseudoeriocitrin to interact as shown in Figure 12 A and B. For a better understanding of the interactions with SoCOX1, the short video in Appendix-4 can be viewed.
+The ring structure formed by an extra bond between the chromene ring of pseudoeriocitrin and the rutinoside structure allowed pseudoeriocitrin to interact as shown in Figures 12 A and B. For a better understanding of the interactions with SoCOX1, the short video in Appendix 4 can be viewed.

 Figure 12.
 Pseudoeriocitrin and SoCOX1 possible interactions.
-A) Pseudoeriocitrin is represented by a yellow ball and stick, the interacting residues are represented by a purple thin stick, the interactions are represented by dashed lines, and the secondary structure of the protein is represented by a cream-colored strip ribbon model.
-B) 2D representation clearly shows abnormally structured pseudoeriocitrin
+A) Pseudoeriocitrin is represented by a yellow ball and stick, a thin purple stick represents the interacting residues, dashed lines represent the interactions, and the secondary structure of the protein is represented by a cream-colored strip ribbon model.
+B) 2D representation clearly shows the abnormal structure of pseudoeriocitrin

 As seen in Figure 12 A, the L-shaped structure formed by the rings of the ligand is strongly attracted by ALA62.
-In addition, the rhamnosyl ring of the rutinositide group at the other end of the ligand is attracted by the cyclic side groups of residues HIS39 and HIS40 through their aromatic interactions, while VAL107 on another α-helix is attracted to the same group from the opposite direction, so that the ligand adapts very well to its position.
+In addition, the rhamnosyl ring of the rutinositide group at the other end of the ligand is attracted by the cyclic side groups of residues HIS39 and HIS40 through their aromatic interactions, while VAL107 on another α -helix is attracted to the same group from the opposite direction so that the ligand fits very well to its position.
 The most important chemical interactions shown in Figure 12 B are the hydrogen bonds formed by HIS39 and GLY104 residues with the oxygen atoms of the ligand.
 In addition, ALA62 formed six interactions with different points of the ligand.
 To classify these interactions shown with dashed lines in the figure based on their colors, the purple color represents the pi-sigma bond, the dark green short-distance lines represent hydrogen bonding, the pink lines represent pi-alkyl bonding and the light green long-distance lines represent polar interactions.